- Players and Equipment

 Rules of Play

 Any card can be led.
-The other players must follow suit if possible.
-A player who cannot follow suit must play a trump (even if their partner has already trumped and even if their trump is too low to beat a trump previously played to the trick.
+The other players in anticlockwise order must follow suit if possible.
+A player who cannot follow suit must play a trump (even if their partner has already trumped and even if their trump is too low to beat a trump previously played to the trick).
 A player who has no card of the suit led and no trumps may play any card in their hand.
 There is never any obligation to beat cards previously played to the trick.

 Each trick is won by the highest trump in it, or if it contains no trumps by the highest card of the suit that was led.
 Whoever wins the trick takes the four cards, stores them face down in their team's trick pile, and leads to the next trick.